ARezaK/ros/README.md

 This is my catkin_ws folder so technically you dont need everything it.

-To run mapping, take the src folder in here and place it in your own.
+To run mapping, take the src folder in here and place it in your own catkin_ws.

 Do: